packit/packit.dev/content/docs/guide.md

 ### Running from the dist-git repository

-When you are not allowed or do not want to run packit command from the upstream git repository, you can run commands from the cloned dist-git repository in a same way as you do from upstream.
+When you are not allowed or do not want to run packit command from the upstream git repository, you can run commands from the cloned dist-git repository in the same way as you do from upstream.
 Make sure, that you specify the `upstream_project_url` in your configuration.

 ### You are approved to use packit-service.